sovonbd/sovonbd/README.md

 ## Overview

 - 🔭 I’m currently working on my personal project.
-- 🌱 I’m currently learning Next.js.
+- 🌱 I’m currently learning SQL.
-- 👨‍💻 Next on my learning list: TypeScript, .NET, redux and so on.
+- 👨‍💻 Next on my learning list: PostgreSQL, AWS S3 .NET and so on.
 - 💡 Fun fact: When I don't have any problem, I create one just to dive into problem-solving!

 ## Tech Stack